ZipperSys/Vtuber-Studio-Arch/README.md

 # Running VTS on Arch Linux for Vtuber Studio
+A little note that the $ is used to indicate the terminal.
+The distro used is Arch Linux but you can follow this guide with any distro just replace pacman with your provided package manager.

 ## Cloning the OpenSeeFace Github Repo
 first clone the OpenSeeFace repo: